KaanSerin/Daily-Starter/README.md

+# Daily Starter
-# Daily Starter is a React app where you can look up weekly weather reports from your city / country, read the trending headlines from various countries, and take a look at the various exchange rates.
+Daily Starter is a React app where you can look up weekly weather reports from your city / country, read the trending headlines from various countries, and take a look at the various exchange rates.

 # Used APIs